 - Loss of consortium

 Actual recovery will depend on the individual facts of the case, and whether the motorcycle rider shared any percentage of the blame for the crash (called comparative fault).
-This will not bar recovery, but it might limit the total amount collectable.
+This will not bar recovery, but it might limit the total amount you can recover.

-If you have been injured in a motorcycle accident, call our team to discuss the facts of your case and how best to proceed.
+If you have been injured in a motorcycle accident, call our team of lawyers in Boston to discuss the facts of your case and how best to proceed.

 Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.

 Call (617) 367-2900 – NO FEE UNLESS SUCCESSFUL

 - May Brings Motorcycle Safety Awareness to New England May is Motorcycle Safety Awareness Month.
 Most motorists think that means it's time for motorcycle riders to brush up on their safety skills as the